6. Herb farming

 - American Personal & Private Chef Association http://www.personalchef.com/

 - Hire a Chef http://www.hireachef.com/

-Personal and home-care aides work with elderly, physically disabled, or mentally disabled clients whose family or friends cannot provide extensive personal or home care.
+Personal and home-care aides work with the elderly, physically disabled, or mentally disabled clients whose family or friends cannot provide extensive personal or home care.
 They also provide housekeeping and personal care services, meal planning, and instruction or psychological support to their clients.
-Elderly caregivers also provide social activities, recreation and some health-related services.
+Elderly caregivers also provide social activities, recreation, and some health-related services.

-According to the government site longtermcare.gov, the average cost in 2009 for a Home Health Aide is $21/hour and $19/hour for a Homemaker services.
+According to the government site longtermcare.gov, the average cost in 2009 for a Home Health Aide is $21/hour and $19/hour for a Homemaker service.
 If you visit your elderly client 3 times a week, you can potentially earn about $18,000 a year for those services.

 - National Adult Day Services Association